Kellyn Plasschaert

-Kellyn Lillian Plasschaert (November 26, 1958 – April 30, 2009) was an American actress born in Los Angeles, California and the daughter of Alex Edward Plasschaert, a stuntman and choreographer.
-She was the hostess of the children's television series Mousercise.
-Her residence was in Canyon Country, California.
-Kellyn died from cancer on April 30, 2009.
+Kellyn Lillian Plasschaert (November 26, 1958 – April 30, 2009) was an American actress.

+Born in Los Angeles, California she was the daughter of Alex Edward Plasschaert, a stuntman and choreographer.
+Her hometown was Northridge, California.

+Plasschaert was the hostess of the children's television series Mousercise.
+In addition to the TV program, she made personal appearances with the show's crew at a children's hospital.
+Although Plasschaert was associated with the exercise series, she considered herself to be "primarily an actress".
+Programs on which she appeared included Concrete Jungle, Days of Our Lives, and Fantasy Island.
+She made commercials, including those for Kodak, McDonald's, the National Milk Board, and Tropical Blend.
+She taught both private fitness classes and classes at fitness centers.

+Plasschaert's residence was in Canyon Country, California.
+Plasschaert died from cancer on April 30, 2009.
 She was cremated.